PressureTech™

 Creating a Vehicle is required before pairing and installing the AKTV8 sensors.
 Once created, vehicles can be easily added or removed, giving you the ability to easily swap vehicles for viewing.

-• On the bottom of “My Vehicles” screen, tap “Add Vehicle.”
+- On the left corner click the hamburger menu and on the bottom of “My Vehicles” screen, tap “Add Vehicles.”

-• Select vehicle configuration and select the type of vehicle to configure then tap “Submit.”
+- Select vehicle configuration and select the type of vehicle to configure.

-• Tap “Submit” to add the configuration to the app’s Vehicle page.
+- Tap “Save” to add the configuration to the app’s Vehicle page.

 Step Four: Save, Upload and Share Vehicle Configurations